aristanetworks/terraform-provider-cloudeos/docs/resources/cloudeos_router_config.md

 # cloudeos_router_config

-The `cloudeos_router_config` resource sends CloudEOS router deployment information to CVaaS to obtain the bootstrap config with which the router will be deployed.
-The bootstrap configuration is used by the CloudEOS Router to start streaming to CVaaS using TerminAttr, and provision to a CVaaS container.
+The `cloudeos_router_config` resource should be created before the CloudEOS Router is deployed.
+It sends deployment information to CVaaS, which returns the bootstrap configuration with which the router will be deployed.
+After the CloudEOS Router boots up, it will start streaming to CVaaS and register itself.
-A CloudEOS router can act as Route Reflector, an edge router or a leaf router.

 ## Example Usage